kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 7. Choose `Default Welcome Intent`
 8. Give a few examples to `User says` (e.g. 'Hi', 'Hello', 'Howdy')
 9. Press `SAVE` and wait for a while till `Agent training completed` appers on the bottom right of the console
-10. Pick a phrase similar to what you gace to `User says`, type in the pharse to `Try it now` field on the upper right of the console and see what happnes
+10. Pick a phrase similar to what you gave to `User says`, type in the phrase to `Try it now` field on the upper right of the console and see what happens

 Congratulations!
 You were able to create the first (simple) agent.
 This agent works on the following system which consists of a local web browser and a web service on the Internet.